dart-archive/www.dartlang.org/src/site/polymer/index.markdown

 ## Installing polymer.dart

 Get polymer.dart from pub.dartlang.org,
 the Dart package hosting service.

-Add the following to your `pubspec.yaml` file:
+Edit your `pubspec.yaml` file
+to depend on the `polymer` package and use the `polymer` transformer:

 {% prettify yaml %}
 dependencies:
   polymer: ">=0.15.0 <0.16.0"
+transformers:
+- polymer
 {% endprettify %}
 {% comment %}
 UPDATE version each release